-Cor Caroli, named for the heart of a king | EarthSky.org
+EarthSky | Cor Caroli, named for the heart of a king

 A small telescope reveals Cor Caroli to be a double star.
 So it’s easy to imagine father and son peacefully reunited in the heavens, after all their tumultuous years on Earth.

 Cor Caroli doesn’t just appear double.
 It’s a true binary star, consisting of two stars revolving around a common center of mass.
-The pair lies some 110 light-years away, and its two components are estimated to be 650 times the sun/Earth distance apart.
-One orbital period period may take as long as 7,900 years.
+The pair lies some 110 light-years away.
+This is slightly farther away from us than the stars in the Big Dipper.

+One orbital period may take as long as 8,300 years.
+In fact, since the year 1830, the fainter star has not appeared to change much in distance and direction in relation to the brighter star.
+The fainter star remains 19 arcseconds away and to the southwest of the brighter star.
+In reality, the stars are about 5 light-years apart, with the brighter star closer to us than the fainter star.
+The brighter star varies in brightness every 5.47 days from magnitude 2.84 to 2.98.
+The fainter companion shines at magnitude 5.6.

+You can see this double star for yourself on the next clear evening.
+Binoculars won’t magnify enough to split the star into its two components.
+But a small telescope using at least 40 power will show the object as two stars.
+A large telescope using even more magnification will reveal the colors of the two stars.
+The brighter star is often described as white or blue-white.
+The fainter star is more difficult to discern, but some observers see it as mild lilac in color.

+Alpha-2 is a hot star, spectral type A, with a temperature of 11,450 kelvins or 20,150 degrees Fahrenheit (in contrast with our sun’s surface temperature of 6,000 kelvins or 10,340 F).
+In other words, Cor Caroli shines 100 times brighter than our sun and is nearly three times larger than our sun.
+This bright variable star is the namesake for a certain class of stars known as Alpha2 Canum Venaticorum variables.
+These are heavy metal stars with very strong magnetic fields.
+“Metals,” in a star, refers to elements more complex than hydrogen or helium.
+In Cor Caroli, the metals are concentrated in sunspots, and are not evenly distributed in the star’s atmosphere.
+And so as the star rotates its brightness varies from our point of view.

+The fainter of the two stars in Cor Caroli, Alpha-1, is nearly as cool as our sun at 6,785 kelvins (11,750 F).
+It’s only six times brighter than our sun, and nearly twice as large.
+Its spectral class is F.

 Bottom line: The star Cor Caroli, or Alpha Canum Venaticorum, is a binary star and the brightest star in the northern constellation Canes Venatici the Hunting Dogs.
+Both components can be seen in a small telescope.

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!